kaviles22/EMG_SignalClassification/README.md

 <img src= "https://github.com/kaviles22/EMG_SignalClassification/blob/main/static/data_collect.png" width="80%" height="70%"/>
 </p>

 For this stage, a computer, running a python script and an Esp32c3, communicated using bluetooth low energy (BLE).
-The computer was in charge of showing on the screen when the test subject had to start performing a certain muscular action.
+The computer was in charge of indicating the tests subject when to start performing a certain muscular action.
 The esp32c3 was in charge of recording the emg data using 3 MyoWare sensors, labeling it and saving it on an SD card.

+Note: the ideal would have been to send the data via bluetooth to the computer, however we were unable to find a way to do this quickly without affecting the data recording process which was done at a frequency of 1kHz.

 <p align="center">
 <img src= "https://github.com/kaviles22/EMG_SignalClassification/blob/main/static//ble_communication.png" width="80%" height="70%"/>
 </p>

 ### Screen visuals
-The experiment shows visual signs to let the subject jnow when to perform certain actions.
+The python script shows visual signs on the screen, representing each one of the actions.
+Between each recording interval, a resting sign appears, which means the test subject can stop performing the previous action.
 ![Screen visuals](static/screen_visuals.png)

-Note: the ideal would be to send the data via bluetooth to the laptop, however we were unable to find a way to do this quickly without affecting the data recording which was done at 1kHz.

 ## Preprocessing
 Preprocessing data is an important step, specially when working with biological signals.

 <img src= "https://github.com/kaviles22/EMG_SignalClassification/blob/main/static/myoware_signals.jpeg" width="50%" height="40%"/>

 ### Filtering